 By the time I had reached my thirties, I hadn’t achieved anything.
-It was when my mother became terminally ill and she told me mine ‘was a difficult birth’ I intuitively understood, she was ‘opening the door’ for me to find out about my disability.
+It was when my mum became terminally ill and she told me my birth was difficult that I intuitively understood, she was ‘opening the door’ for me to find out about my disability.

-Without encouragement, if we have low expectations of ourselves, it is not so easy for us to pick ourselves back up.
-Some children will go through their childhood and believe what they’re told and won’t stop to question.
-Others will think about what they’re being told and may question everything.
-With low expectations, we almost have to talk ourselves into believing that we can achieve and aspire to our dreams and goals.
+Others may think about what they’re being told and may question everything.
+When we have low expectations, we almost have to talk ourselves into believing that we can achieve and aspire to our dreams and goals.

-My first goal was to find out what I had been dealing with for all those years.
-My second goal was to go back into education, and at the point of diagnosis, my third goal was to set up and run my own website.
-My fourth goal is to have this book published.
-All of which I am immensely grateful to have achieved.
+My first goal was to find out what I had been dealing.
+I wanted my second goal to be my education, and at the point of diagnosis, I wanted my third goal to be setting up and running my own website.
+I wanted my fourth goal to have my book published.
+I am immensely grateful to have achieved all of my goals.

-I believe anyone can change their expectations, but first we must learn how to change.
+I believe anyone may change their expectations, but first we need to learn how to change.
 A different approach to managing and raising our expectations is needed.
-We also must make sure that our goals and dreams are not beyond our reach, but within it.
+For that to happen, we need to make sure that our goals and dreams are not beyond our reach, but within it.